rduplain/memo/startups-for-people-with-problems.md

 ## #5: Vest.

 When you give people equity in the form of common stock, have it vest over time instead of having them hold the equity immediately.
-This is true for cofounders, no matter how well you trust them.
+This is true for everyone, including cofounders, no matter how well you trust them.

 ## #6: A perspective on medical startups.